wgrisa/express-yup-middleware/README.md

 }
 ```

-## Validating using cross properties (body, params or query)
+## Cross-validation using any properties from your payload

-The middleware puts the req in the context.
-Therefore it's possible to use the other properties to validate.
-Remember that to make use of `this` it's necessary to use a function (not an arrow one).
+You can cross-validate properties of your payload using a custom Yup test and accessing them by calling `this.options.context`.

 ```ts
 const schemaValidator = {